v1shanker/capstone/pages/weekly-update-1.md

 **Vikram**

-Spent too much time making a website, but not much else.
+Spent too much time making a website so he can pretend he did something productive, but didn't actually do shit.

 **David**